0

 Every wheel has a load rating — the maximum weight it can safely carry.
 The trouble is that most sellers quote a single number that covers every car, regardless of mass.

 A Tesla Model Y weighs about two tonnes.
 A Mazda MX-5 weighs about one tonne.
-The same wheel cannot be correctly load-rated for both without specifying the target.
+A wheel that is suitable for one may be under-rated for the other, or unnecessarily heavy if it is overspecified.

-Here is the practical check: take the Gross Axle Weight Rating (GAWR) from your car’s registration or owner manual, divide by two, and add some margin for cornering loads and bumps.
-That gives you a per-wheel load target.
+The practical check: take the Gross Axle Weight Rating (GAWR) from your car’s registration or owner manual, divide by two, then allow margin for cornering loads and impacts.
+That gives you a useful per-wheel load target.

-Reference numbers: Several LFI guides use a 790 kg per-wheel target for performance BMWs and Toyotas where the car demands that reserve.
+Reference numbers: Some performance BMW and Toyota fitments use a 790 kg per-wheel target when the vehicle demands that reserve.
 The CSF1 19×9 reference wheel is documented at 690 kg under TÜV SÜD / JWL conditions.
 The right number depends on the car.

 LFI CSF1 V3 forged wheel product